inato/fp-ts-cheatsheet/README.md

 ) // Option.none
 ```

-Please note ase mentioned it is the same as
+Please note as mentioned it is the same as

 ```typescript
 pipe(